 Another key aspect to understand when it comes to baby movement is recognizing the reason for the movement.
-Your baby kicking in the womb is not an action without requirement.
+Your baby kicking in the womb is not an action without a requirement.
 The constant movement of your baby during pregnancy is to help make room for the baby to grow as well as a sign of activity that indicates the development of your baby during the period of your pregnancy.
-It is important to understand that the baby will continue to grow over time and that the womb must become hospitable for that growth.
-This means that the baby moving is a sign of it stretching your womb out to make room for itself.
+It is important to understand that the baby will continue to grow over time.

 What Do Early Foetal Movements Feel Like?